 AI-Generated Summary

-The article titled "Housing as an engine of inequality and the role of policy" is published in the International Journal of Housing Policy, a reputable platform that focuses on housing-related issues.
-The authors—Cody Hochstenbach, Justin Kadi, Sophia Maalsen, and Megan Nethercote—explore the socio-economic implications of housing policies across various countries, including Australia, the Netherlands, and the UK.
-Their research addresses the pressing issue of housing inequality, particularly how housing functions as a driver of socio-economic disparities.
+This resource titled "Housing as an engine of inequality and the role of policy," published in the International Journal of Housing Policy, is authored by Cody Hochstenbach, Justin Kadi, Sophia Maalsen, and Megan Nethercote.
+The article discusses the complex relationship between housing and socio-economic inequality, particularly in the context of various countries, including Australia, the Netherlands, and the UK.

 The Role of Policy